erumaro/eruma-showcase/README.md

 Redesigned version, without Semantic UI of Eruma go as a wp plugin with borrowed design from Eruma-Yon theme.
 Local version have been tested and worked and looked nice, Live version release not working due errors.
 Need to fix these issues, but might take a while...

+## 2019-2020 Rework
+A planned rework of the code using updated React, Redux etc. code.
+Will utilize current code as base, but modernize it.
+The reworked version will also get a design / UI rework and follow in the Eruma Roku themes footsteps.